When can we enrol our children at Mission Heights Primary School?

 Enrollments are accepted from students who live in the school’s home zone at all year levels daily from 8.30 to 4:00pm.
 Enrollment forms are available at the school reception at 103 Jeffs Road, Mission Heights Schools.

-Will out of zone applications be accepted at Mission Heights Primary School?
+Are out of zone applications being accepted at Mission Heights Primary School?

 We regret that no out of zone applications are being accepted at Mission Heights Primary School at this time.

 Do Mission Heights Primary School students have automatic right of enrolment at Mission Heights Junior College?

 No. Only those students who live in the Junior College’s home zone are entitled to enrol at Mission Heights Junior College in accordance to their enrolment policy for the current year .
 Please contact the Junior College reception for the most current information regarding their enrolment policy.

 The uniform supplier is John Russell Schoolwear in Howick.
 They will take your orders for all uniform requirements.
 You can order the uniform online at https://www.johnrussellmenswear.co.nz/